 The International League Against Epilepsy recommends dividing seizures into two major groups: generalized seizures and partial seizures (Table 171–1).
 When there are inadequate data to categorize the seizure, the seizure is considered unclassified.

 Absence seizures (petit mal)

 Complex partial (consciousness impaired)

 Unclassified (inadequate information)

 Generalized seizures are thought to be caused by a nearly simultaneous activation of the entire cerebral cortex, perhaps caused by an electrical discharge originating deep in the brain and spreading outward.
 The attacks begin with abrupt loss of consciousness.
-Loss of consciousness may be the only clinical manifestation of ...
+Loss of consciousness may be the only ...